cnbbooks/lfe-sicp/fm/preface-3/sources.md

 ### Running the Code in the Book

-To following along in each chapter or to run the code that has been provided with each chapter, you will need the following:
+To follow along in each chapter or to run the code that has been provided, you will need the following:

 * A recent version of Erlang (the code in this book was tested with Erlang 17.4)
 * LFE